Carocim/scrolling-tasklist-obs-overlay/README.md

 ```

 This will launch:
-- The overlay window (scrolling task list)
+- The scrolling overlay window
-- The control panel window (edit tasks)
+- The control panel to manage tasks

 ### 4. Add to OBS (Optional)

-1. Open Task List overlay and enable OBS mode
+1. Open Task List overlay and control panel → enable OBS mode
 2. Open OBS
-3. Click ➕ and choose **Window Capture**
+3. Add a **Window Capture** source
 4. Select the Electron overlay window
 5. Crop/resize as you like

-### 5. How to Run the Task Overlay Again Next Time
+### 5. How to Launch Again

 1. Open Command Prompt, then type `cd ` (with a space), and drag the project folder again into the Command Prompt window.
 Press **Enter**
 2. Start the overlay by typing: `npm start`